 The following are typical use cases that can trigger a reauthorization notification;

-• Access has been revoked: Each data source lists third-party apps granted authorization to access your account.
-When the Openbridge app access is revoked, this results in the loss of authorization.
+Access has been revoked: Each data source lists third-party apps granted authorization to access your account.
+When the Openbridge app access is revoked, authorization is lost.
 Once authorization is lost, access is blocked.

 References